deniyaldanidan/spicy-brew/README.md

 # Project Spicy-Brew

-Hello, Hi This is a sample project i've build to showcase my frontent skills and to experiment with new nextjs features. **Spicy-Brew** is a mock e-coffee store which sells coffee related products.
-Since this is just a mock, the data you enter here never will be stored in a database.
-The data you enter will only be stored in you're (user's) browser(localstorage or as JWT-HTTP Only cookie).
+This is a sample project i've build to showcase my frontend skills and also to experiment with new nextjs features. **Spicy-Brew** is a mock e-coffee store.
+Since this is just a mock, the data you enter here will never be stored in a database.
+The data you enter will only be stored in you're (user's) browser (as localstorage or as JWT-HTTP Only cookie).
 If you've encountered any error here please raise an issue.
 If you like my project, please leave a star.
 Thank you for visiting.

 ## Future Plans
 - [ ] Build `sitemap.xml` and add the path to `robots.txt`.